absimler/homework3-2022/README.md

 **mormo**= Occupancy data for *Mormopterus ridei*, with 1 indicating that species was detected at that site.

-**2a) (2 pts)** Run a glm assessing the relationship between the probability of *Myotis macropus* occupancy at a site (myotis) and housing density (DWELL).
-Display your parameter estimates on the probability scale.
+**2a) (2 pts)** Fit a binomial glm assessing the relationship between the probability of *Myotis macropus* occupancy at a site (myotis) and housing density (DWELL).
+Interpret the meaning of your parameter estimates on the probability scale using one of the approaches discussed in class.

+**2b) (2 pts)** Assess model fit, using one of the approaches for binomial glms discussed in class.
+What does your fit metric indicate about how much of the variation in your data the model captures?

-**2b) (4 pts)** Plot the results of your glm, along with the raw data.
+**2c) (2 pts)** Plot your glm’s mean prediction line with 95% confidence intervals, along with the raw data.
 How would you describe the relationship between urbanization and occurrence of *Myotis macropus*?
 At approximately what level of housing density does urbanization have the strongest effect on probability of *Myotis* occupancy?

-**2c) (3 pts)** Run a second glm assessing the relationship between the probability of *Mormopterus ridei* occupancy (mormo) and housing density, and plot its results.
+**2d) (3 pts)** Fit a second glm assessing the relationship between the probability of *Mormopterus ridei* occupancy (mormo) and housing density, assess model fit, and plot its results.
 How does overall probability of occurrence and the impact of urbanization differ between these two bat species (myotis & mormo)?
+Compare and contrast the results of the two models.

 ## Question 3: Simulating binomial data